-If things get too noisy, just locate the sound volume pot under the water hatch on the tender and adjust the volume from maximum down to off, whatever suits you.
+If things get too noisy, just locate the sound volume pot under the coal on the tender and adjust the volume from maximum down to off, whatever suits you.
 Turn it counterclockwise to reduce the volume or clockwise to increase it.

-Smoke seconds to warm up.
-It doesn't start instantly.
-Once you see smoke gently streaming out (or not if you prefer) snap the water hatch detail back in place and away you go.
+Smoke

 Running your smoke unit couldn't be simpler.
-There is a switch hidden under the water hatch on the tender.
+There is a switch hidden under the coal on the tender.
 If this switch is on, your smoke is on.
 If it is off, your smoke is off